MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 For more information about the operator metadata, see [Using metadata to configure mobile broadband experiences](using-metadata-to-configure-mobile-broadband-experiences.md).

-### Windows APN database
+### Windows COSA database

-The Windows APN database is present on all Windows 8, Windows 8.1, and Windows 10 PCs.
+The Windows COSA database is present on all Windows PCs.
 The database is periodically updated by using Windows Update to help ensure accuracy of the connectivity information.
-Updates to the database are doing through servicing requests by you.
-The APN database provides information to Windows about how to connect to the network if it encounters a Mobile Broadband device, including the APNs to which it should attempt a connection and the URL to which the user should be directed if no Internet connectivity is available.
+Updates to the database are done through servicing requests by you.
+The COSA database provides information to Windows about how to connect to the network if it encounters a Mobile Broadband device, including the APNs to which it should attempt a connection and the URL to which the user should be directed if no Internet connectivity is available.

 This information is intended to get customers online within seconds of connecting a mobile broadband device.
 It should enable them to purchase service immediately by using a Web browser or get online immediately if they have already purchased service.

-For information on submitting updates to the Windows APN database, see [COSA database submission](planning-your-desktop-cosa-database-submission.md).
+For information on submitting updates to the Windows COSA database, see [COSA database submission](planning-your-desktop-cosa-database-submission.md).

 ### Service metadata